TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.runs/problemconfiguringandsubmittingtrainingjobs.md

 # Problem configuring and submitting training jobs

+Most users can resolve issues regarding configuring and submitting training jobs by using the following information.

 ## **Recommended Steps**

-### Configuring training jobs
+### Configure training jobs

 As of the Azure ML Python SDK 1.15.0 release, [ScriptRunConfig](https://docs.microsoft.com/python/api/azureml-core/azureml.core.scriptrunconfig?view=azure-ml-py) is the recommended method for configuring your training runs.
-If you are having issues configuring runs with Estimators, please upgrade your SDK to >= 1.15.0 and use ScriptRunConfig.
+If you are having issues configuring runs with Estimators, upgrade your SDK to >= 1.15.0 and use ScriptRunConfig.

 For more information and examples, see the following resources: